GKarachalios/chat/README.md

 Run Locally

-for the server:
+for the backend:

 cd backend
 npm run start

-for the client:
+for the frontend:

 cd client
 npm run dev